How to build a surround sound system - our guide to super-charged sound in your living room

 The next step is floor-standing speakers and the best subwoofer, which will take your sound system to the next level.
 As already explained, high-end soundbars will often come with their own rear speakers and subwoofer, but floor-standing speakers are an extra you will need to purchase seperately.

-Unlike bookshelf speakers, floor-standing speakers should be 'floating' away from walls and at an equal distance from the center speaker on either side.
+Unlike the best bookshelf speakers, floor-standing speakers should be 'floating' away from walls and at an equal distance from the center speaker on either side.
 It's common to place them on each side of a TV or HiFi unit, facing the sofa or other seating.
 The subwoofer, meanwhile, is responsible for much of the depth and bass of your audio.

 Choosing the right surround sound system for your home